Eileen L. Axibal, MD, FAAD, FACMS

 • American Academy of Dermatology (AAD), Fellow

-American College of Mohs Surgery (ACMS), Associate
+American College of Mohs Surgery (ACMS), Fellow

 Michigan Dermatological Society (MDS)